Alex Hannum: Denver Rockets (1971–1974)

-Hannum left his position as head coach of the San Diego Rockets of the NBA to become president, general manager and head coach of the ABA's Denver Rockets on April 8, 1971.
-In his first season the Rockets lost their opening playoff match to the Texas Chaparrals.
-On June 13, 1972, Hannum bought control of the Rockets with A.G.
-"Bud" Fischer and Frank M. Goldberg.
-In the 1972–73 season Hannum coached the Rockets to the 1973 ABA Playoffs where they lost in the first round of the Western Division playoffs to the Indiana Pacers, 4 games to 1.
-Hannum returned the Rockets to the 1974 ABA Playoffs where they lost to the San Diego Conquistadors.
-On April 30, 1974, Hannum was dismissed as president, general manager and head coach of the Rockets.
+In the 1972–73 season, Hannum coached the Rockets to the 1973 ABA Playoffs where they again lost in the first round of the Western Division playoffs to the Indiana Pacers, four games to one.
+Hannum returned the Rockets to the 1974 ABA Playoffs where they lost to the San Diego Conquistadors in a one-game tie-breaker playoff.
+On April 30, 1974, Hannum was dismissed as president, general manager and head coach of the Rockets (rebranded to Nuggets after the season ended) for Larry Brown, who had played for Denver in the 1971–72 season before being a head coach with Carolina.
+Hannum never coached again.

 Hannum's combined record (NBA and ABA), was 649–564 (.535) with a 61–46 record (.570) in the playoffs on 11 trips in 16 seasons.

 Honors

 Hannum was inducted into the Naismith Memorial Basketball Hall of Fame in 1998.

-Thirteen Hall-of-Famers played for Hannum.
-In addition to Pettit, Chamberlain and Barry, he had also coached Cliff Hagan, Ed Macauley, Slater Martin, Dolph Schayes, Nate Thurmond, Billy Cunningham, Hal Greer, Elvin Hayes, Calvin Murphy and Chet Walker.
+At least fourteen Hall-of-Famer players played for Hannum.
+In addition to Pettit, Chamberlain and Barry, he had also coached Cliff Hagan, Ed Macauley, Slater Martin, Dolph Schayes, Nate Thurmond, Billy Cunningham, Hal Greer, Elvin Hayes, Calvin Murphy, Chet Walker, and Guy Rodgers (for the Warriors).
+In addition, future Hall of Fame coaches Pat Riley and Larry Brown played under Hannum, as did Hall-of-Famer Al Attles (for the Warriors), who contributed to the team as a player, coach and executive over six decades.